PHOTO #1: A sign at the City of Victoria Development Center states the office’s occupancy limit.

 The City of Victoria this week lifted the requirement for visitors and employees to wear facial coverings at City-operated facilities.

-The City of Victoria’s COVID-19 policies are based on local transmission rates and recommendations from the Centers for Disease Control and Prevention, among other factors.
+The City of Victoria’s COVID-19 policies are based on local transmission rates and recommendations from the Centers of Disease Control and Prevention, among other factors.

 “Since the pandemic began, we have adapted to continue providing essential services in a safe environment,” said City Manager Jesús A. Garza.
 “This policy change is part of our ongoing transition to normal operations, and we ask that residents help to facilitate this transition by following CDC recommendations to prevent the spread of COVID-19.”